top of page

 De Broglie Hypothesis: from light to matter

-In 1905, Albert Einstein dropped the bombshell by announcing that light, once understood solely as an electromagnetic wave, also exhibits particle behaviour.
+In 1905, Albert Einstein dropped the bombshell by announcing that light, once understood solely as an electromagnetic wave, also exhibits particle behavior.
 The photoelectric effect demonstrated that light does not travel as a continuous flow of energy.
 Instead, this energy is delivered in discrete "packets" or quanta, later named photons.
 This discovery introduced the novel idea of wave-particle duality, shaking the foundations of classical physics, where waves and particles were traditionally treated as mutually exclusive categories.

 Illustration of the de Broglie wavelength equation showing a particle and associated wave.